ErikEJ/erikej.github.io/_posts/2020-04-06-query-non-table-classes-raw-sql.md

 ---
 layout: post
-title:  "Query non-table classes using ad-hoc SQL with EF Core 3.1"
+title:  "Query non-table classes using ad-hoc (raw) SQL with EF Core 3.1"
-date:   2020-04-06 16:28:49 +0100
+date:   2020-04-06 13:28:49 +0100
 categories: efcore
 ---

 Many Entity Framework Core users look for an implementation of something similar to [SqlQuery](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.database.sqlquery?view=entity-framework-6.2.0) from Entity Framework 6 or even something like Dapper's strongly typed [Query extension method](https://github.com/StackExchange/Dapper#execute-a-query-and-map-the-results-to-a-strongly-typed-list).
 SqlQuery/Query translates a raw SQL query to a IEnumerable of the type referred.
-With a single line of extra code, it is possible to achieve the same for complex types with EF Core 3.1.
+In this blog post, I will show, that with a single line of extra code, it is possible to achieve the same for complex types with EF Core 3.1.

 First create a class to hold the query results: